Howard3/docker-syncovery/README.md

 # Introduction
 This is the unofficial Syncovery docker image, it's been compiled and prepared @ https://hub.docker.com/r/hlince/syncovery

+# Usage
+After accessing the interface the the user name is `default` and the password is `pass`.

 # Docker-Compose Sample
 The following sample is running against an unraid host.
 For other hosts it'll work the same but you'll likely want to change the mounts.